johannesschweig/johannesschweig.github.io/README.md

 ### Running the dev setup

-Switch to branch `vueapp`.
 Run `npm i` to install the dependencies, then `npm run dev` to start a development server on `localhost:8080`.
 Open your browser at `localhost:8080`.

-Alternatively, you can also serve the deployed files from `main` branch.
-I use [http-server](https://www.npmjs.com/package/http-server) for that.
-Switch to branch `main`.
-Run `http-server` inside the directory.
-Visit `localhost:8080` with your webbrowser

 ## Linting & Tests